ExpediaGroup/flyte-client/README.md

 If not provided no authorisation will occur.

-NOTE: Using an insecure client with JWT authorisation is strictly forbidden and will prevent your pack starting.

 #### Help URLs

 You will notice that a `helpURL` field is present in 3 locations - PackDef, Command, and EventDef.